piyush-doke/reverse-dictionary/README.md

 ## Inputs

-- Sentence - Sentence whose symantically equivalent word is required.
+- Sentence - Sentence whose semantically equivalent word is required.
 - First Alphabet - First alphabet of the word you are expecting as output (specifically done to restrict the search space and can be removed if computational limitations are not a problem).

 ## Outputs